 This, even though López recorded the video several days prior to its leak, hoping to get it sent to the MUD for consideration.
 The government seized his phone and published the video without his knowledge in order to preempt him.
 But they still need us to vote for them – God forbid them not getting their congressional seats!!

 It’s the simultaneous disunity and catastrophic inability to acknowledge disunity and deal with it like adults that’s eating the opposition.
-If I enjoyed self-censorship, I’d have signed a PSUV card long ago.
+If I enjoyed self-censorship, I’d have signed up for a PSUV card long ago.
 I happen to believe that a robust and energetic public debate is one of the tenets of a democracy, one of the things that we as an opposition supposedly fight for.

 We, the oppo core voters, see right through your thinly veiled public feud, and would be better off if each political party within the MUD stopped bullshitting us, and treated us with a little more respect.
-If you would be forthcoming about your structural and completely legitimate political differences, you’d do much more to attract undecided, who would see the MUD as a beacon of moderated debate instead of the disingenuous, stifled, insecure, power-hungry pricks that you are acting like.
+If you would be forthcoming about your structural and completely legitimate political differences, you’d do much more to attract undecideds, who would see the MUD as a beacon of moderated debate instead of the disingenuous, stifled, insecure, power-hungry pricks that you are acting like.